Modern Slavery Statement

 Our supply chains include a diverse base that reflects the values of our clients around the world.
 EXL works with suppliers that support our long-term grown objectives, assist us in providing best-in-class services to our clients, and add value to our business by helping to drive competitive advantage and achieve strategic and operational goals.

 We are committed to building a strong network of diverse suppliers and our Supplier Diversity Programme ensures that suppliers have an equal opportunity to participate in our sourcing process.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We ensure that our suppliers adhere to all applicable laws of the geography in which they operate and ensure that there is no forced labour, slavery or human trafficking by operating a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and implementing and enforcing effective systems to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We operate a robust recruitment policy, including conducting eligibility to work in the UK, and/or international territory checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

-- Modern slavery training published to all existing employees, and this will be refreshed annually.
+- Modern slavery training published to EXL employees, as applicable and this will be refreshed annually.